-- 7. in order to assist with analysis of the error rate, in jurisdictions where votes were counted initially by an electronic voting system, an additional record shall be made on the audit report form of the number of votes for which voter intent is discernible but ballots were not marked according to the instructions provided to the voters under Section 48 of Chapter 54; - 8. when they have been counted all the ballots shall be enclosed in envelopes or containers, marked with the name of the city or town, ward, if any, and precinct and each envelope or container shall be sealed with a secure tamper-evident seal provided therefor, and the number thereof shall be recorded in the Precinct Election and Audit log. - 9. the registrars or three members of the audit team shall sign and date an affixed seal designed so that it cannot be removed without damaging the signatures.
+7. in order to assist with analysis of the error rate, in jurisdictions where votes were counted initially by an electronic voting system, an additional record shall be made on the audit report form of the number of votes for which voter intent is discernible but ballots were not marked according to the instructions provided to the voters under Section 48 of Chapter 54;

+8. when they have been counted all the ballots shall be enclosed in envelopes or containers, marked with the name of the city or town, ward, if any, and precinct and each envelope or container shall be sealed with a secure tamper-evident seal provided therefor, and the number thereof shall be recorded in the Precinct Election and Audit log.

+9. the registrars or three members of the audit team shall sign and date an affixed sealdesigned so that it cannot be removed without damaging the signatures.

-383 (x) Audit personnel shall not work with the preliminary tally numbers at hand but shall 384 record and sign their own hand-counts on forms provided therefor by the state secretary.
-If any 385 subsequent counts are taken to clarify perceived errors the final audit report shall contain the 386 results of all counts, the order in which they were performed, the perceived error/s and an 387 explanation thereof.
-388 (y) Precinct Election and Audit Log 389 A log book shall be maintained by hand at and for each precinct in which shall be recorded 390 various items pertaining to elections and to their audits, if any.
-Items to be recorded therein 391 include: 392 1) the model and serial numbers of all voting and counting devices used, if any, signed 393 by two election officials 394 2) the numbers printed on the seals used to close containers on election night, 395 3) the numbers printed on seals used to close containers after any audit or recount, as 396 set forth in paragraph (e) 3 of this section, 397 4) the printed names and signatures of those signing seals and tally slips on election 398 night, 399 5) the printed names and signatures of those signing seals and tally slips after an audit 400 or recount,
+385 (x) Audit personnel shall not work with the preliminary tally numbers at hand but shall 386 record and sign their own hand-counts on forms provided therefor by the state secretary.
+If any 387 subsequent counts are taken to clarify perceived errors the final audit report shall contain the 388 results of all counts, the order in which they were performed, the perceived error/s and an 389 explanation thereof.

+390 (y) Precinct Election and Audit Log

+A log book shall be maintained by hand at and for each precinct in which shall be recorded various items pertaining to elections and to their audits, if any.
+Items to be recorded therein include:

+1) the model and serial numbers of all voting and counting devices used, if any,signed by two election officials

+2) the numbers printed on the seals used to close containers on election night,

+397 3) the numbers printed on seals used to close containers after any audit or recount,398 as set forth in paragraph (e) 3 of this section,

+4) the printed names and signatures of those signing seals and tally slips onelection night,

+401 5) the printed names and signatures of those signing seals and tally slips after an 402 audit or recount,

-6) any problems or anomalies encountered during the election, or any audit or recount
+403 6) any problems or anomalies encountered during the election, or any audit or 404 recount

-- 7) any protests made by those conducting the audit or any citizen or candidate observer present pertaining to the conduct of the audit along with the names and contact information of such persons. - The Log shall be kept in a secure location before during and after the election but shall be available for public inspection and copying under the supervision of the municipal clerk. - 407 (z) Candidates.
-Candidates and referenda sponsors in contests that may potentially be 408 audited must be informed no less than three days before the election of their right to have their 409 own observers present at the audit of their contest if they choose. - This act shall take effect for the earliest applicable election which occurs one year after its enactment.
+405 7) any protests made by those conducting the audit or any citizen or candidate 406 observer present pertaining to the conduct of the audit along with the names and contact

+407 information of such persons.

+The Log shall be kept in a secure location before during and after the election but shall be available for public inspection and copying under the supervision of the municipal clerk.

+410 (z) Candidates.
+Candidates and referenda sponsors in contests that may potentially be 411 audited must be informed no less than three days before the election of their right to have their 412 own observers present at the audit of their contest if they choose.

+This act shall take effect for the earliest applicable election which occurs one year after tis enactment.
 Pilot audits may be conducted in the interim.